claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

 Put your name or your company name.
 Even if you're not actually registered for copyright, this can help in the event of a claim.

+### Description, keywords etc

+See Wordlessly readme for values saved for these inputs

+### App clips

+An App Clip is a small part of an app that lets you do a task quickly, like rent a bike, pay for parking, or order food.

 ### Screenshots

 - You only need to do them (as of Feb 2022) for the following: